-- Our graduate curriculum has the most comprehensive emphasis on venue management (arenas, stadiums, amphitheaters, etc.).
+- Comprehensive emphasis on venue management (arenas, stadiums, amphitheaters, etc.).

-- You will experience both personal and professional growth, while being supported by outstanding faculty with years of practical experience in the sport, entertainment and venue industries — marketers, venue managers, promoters, lawyers, and agents.
+- Outstanding faculty with years of industry experience in the sport, entertainment and venue industries — marketers, venue managers, promoters, team presidents, lawyers, and agents.

 - A current resume.

-- Statement of Career Objectives.
-This is a one to two page statement that specifically addresses how the department's Master's curriculum will help the applicant achieve these objectives.
+- A one- to two-page statement of career objectives that specifically addresses how the MSEM curriculum will help the applicant achieve these objectives.